carlosmoraiszup/agenciaBancaria/README.md

 If you do not have a registration, you should open the folder: [Customers -> register]

 After registering the customer.
-Login must be done in order to generate an access token
+Login must be done in order to generate an access token.

 ![Login Example1](login.png)

 Copy the token as shown in the.
 Remember that for any operation that is to be performed,